pierrelux/ift6162-hw2-2025/ASSIGNMENT.md

 - Start with a simple policy architecture.
 Even a 2-layer MLP can work for Part 1.
 - For Part 2, the state is already normalized by the environment.
 Don't re-normalize.
-- The baseline achieves 99.8% conversion but uses maximum energy.
-Can you match 95% conversion with 50% less energy?
+- The baseline achieves 99.8% conversion at constant 1261K.
+A smart policy exploits time-varying targets: when $\alpha_{min}=0.90$, you can drop to lower temperatures and save energy.
 - Visualizations matter: plot temperature vs time, not just scalar rewards.
 - The surrogate has 19% error on hard rollouts but <1% on steady-state.
 Your policy will naturally stay near easier-to-predict regions.
 - Test on the true physics simulator!
 The surrogate is just for training speed.